28 Nov

 - Long-term, ethical foreign investment

-Together, these forces can fuel Africa’s transformation — not just for today’s youth, but for generations to come.
+Together, these forces can fuel Africa’s transformation.
+And not simply in terms of today’s youth, but for generations to come.

 1.